 Make the dough (PART 1):

 - Combine the milk and butter in a saucepan, turn the temperature up to medium/low and slowly melt the butter, stirring constantly.
-Then once you reach boiling point (a light boil), turn the heat off completely.
+Then once you reach simmering point (a very light simmer), turn the heat off completely.

-- Immediately add the dry ingredients and stir with a spoon or spatula until the dough comes together.
-Then turn the heat back on and cook the dough briefly on medium/low, mixing it constantly, to get a dryer dough / get rid of any excess liquid hiding in there.
+- Immediately add the dry ingredients and stir with a spatula until the dough comes together.
+Then turn the heat back on and cook the dough briefly on low heat, mixing and mashing it constantly, to get a dryer dough / get rid of any excess liquid hiding in there.
+But be careful, you don’t want to overdo it and overcook the dough.
 Then transfer it into a bowl and let it cool down (this step is important as we’re adding eggs next and we don’t want the heat to start cooking them).

 - Once the dough has cooled down/is lukewarm, add the eggs little by little (beaten in a bowl first) and mix with a spoon, spatula or an electric hand mixer (with mixing paddle attachments; those ones that look like hooks, not the whisks).
-Af first it will look lumpy and not at all like dough, but this is normal.
+At first it will look lumpy and not at all like dough, but this is normal.
 Keep on mixing until smooth.
 IMPORTANT: keep on adding a little egg until you reach the perfect texture i.e. the dough should be wet enough to run downwards when you hold the spatula up, but solid enough not to actually drip into the bowl (like in the picture collage above).
 This quantity will vary for everyone depending on what flour blend you use and how much liquid was left in your dough before adding the eggs.

 - Transfer the dough into a piping bag with a medium/large sized round or star shaped nozzle and pipe it onto the baking tray (lined with baking paper) in 2.5 cm wide strips, leaving enough space between each eclair to allow for a bit of spreading.
 Tip: add a bit of dough on each corner of the baking tray, underneath the baking paper, to secure it.
 This makes the piping process so much easier.